Dick and Dee Dee

-Dick and Dee Dee (or Dick and Deedee) is an American singer-songwriter duo that reached popularity in the early to mid-1960s.
+Dick and Dee Dee (or Dick and Deedee) are an American singer-songwriter duo who reached popularity in the early to mid-1960s.
 The group was founded by California classmates Richard Gosting and Mary Sperling.
-They eventually changed their names to Dick St. John and Dee Dee Sperling (currently Dee Dee Phelps), respectively.
+They eventually changed their names to Dick St. John and Dee Dee Sperling (currently Dee Dee Phelps).
 They had their first hit in 1961 when "The Mountain's High" reached No. 2 on the Billboard 100.
-They toured with the Beach Boys and opened for the Rolling Stones during the Stones' 1964 tour of California.
+They toured with the Beach Boys and opened for the Rolling Stones during the Stones's 1964 tour of California.
 Regulars on the show Shindig!, the duo had multiple hit songs before St. John and Sperling disbanded in 1969.
 In the 1980s, St. John toured with his wife, Sandy.
 Dick St. John died on December 27, 2003, after a fall at his home.
 Dee Dee Phelps began performing with actor/singer Michael Dunn as Dick and Dee Dee in 2008, appearing in large doo wop and rock and roll shows throughout the United States.